Apply Today

 Or: International Baccalaureate with 32 overall and a combined score of 16 at Higher Level, to include Biology and at least one of either Chemistry, Physics or Maths.

-Candidates are reviewed holistically, so all grades will be reviewed including in Chemistry, Physics and Maths to ensure your knowledge and achievement in these areas meets the demands of our curriculum.
+Candidates are reviewed holistically, so all grades will be reviewed including in Chemistry, Physics and Maths to ensure your knowledge and achievement in these areas meet the demands of our curriculum.

 The Medical School may also consider applicants from other education systems.
 For any other qualifications please contact us so we can assess your eligibility.

-Candidates who hold a Bachelor’s Degree in a field relevant to Medicine can be considered for admission to the first year of the course.
+Candidates who hold a Bachelor’s Degree in a field relevant to Medicine can be considered for admission to the first year of the programme.

 Or: 79 in TOEFL iBT